PAKIWASI/walkman/README.md

 }
 ```

-For every directory: open it, read entries with `File.ReadDir(-1)` (skips the sort `os.ReadDir` does), drop skipped names, classify entries, optionally resolve symlinks, emit a `WalkResult`, and push child directories back onto the pool.
-Stats stay off by default to avoid atomic-counter overhead on the common path.
+For every directory: open it, read entries with `File.ReadDir(-1)`, drop skipped names, classify entries, optionally resolve symlinks, emit a `WalkResult`, and push child directories back onto the pool.

 The pool itself lives in [`github.com/PAKIWASI/workstealpool`](https://github.com/PAKIWASI/workstealpool).

 ## CLI tools

-A Go CLI (`main/`) and two Rust reference CLIs share matching options for comparison:
+A Go CLI (`main/`) and a Rust reference CLI share matching options for comparison:

-- `rust_walkdir/`, wrapping the [`walkdir`](https://crates.io/crates/walkdir) crate — sequential, single-threaded baseline.
-- `rust_ignore_parallel/`, wrapping the [`ignore`](https://crates.io/crates/ignore) crate's `WalkBuilder::build_parallel()` (the walker ripgrep itself uses) — a multi-threaded walker, so it's the more relevant comparison for `walkman` than the sequential one is.
-All of `ignore`'s ripgrep-style filtering (`.gitignore`, hidden files, git excludes) is explicitly disabled so it walks the raw tree, same as `walkdir-cli` and `walkman`.
+- `rust_ignore_parallel/`, wrapping the [`ignore`](https://crates.io/crates/ignore) crate's `WalkBuilder::build_parallel()` (the walker ripgrep uses): a multi-threaded walker, and the relevant comparison for `walkman` since both are concurrent.
+All of `ignore`'s ripgrep-style filtering (`.gitignore`, hidden files, git excludes) is explicitly disabled so it walks the raw tree, same as `walkman`.

 ```bash
 go build -o build/main ./main